-When comparing Spotify vs Pocket Casts, the Slant community recommends Spotify for most people.
-In the question“What are the most useful Android phone apps?”
-Spotify is ranked 2nd while Pocket Casts is ranked 10th.
-The most important reason people chose Spotify is:
+When comparing Spotify vs Pocket Casts, the Slant community recommends Pocket Casts for most people.
+In the question“What are the best podcast apps for iOS?”
+Pocket Casts is ranked 2nd while Spotify is ranked 11th.
+The most important reason people chose Pocket Casts is:

 Ranked in these QuestionsQuestion Ranking